Simplicial Complexes are Game Complexes: Invariant Games

 For the facet $ad$ we have the id-set $\{4+1\}=\{5\}$.
-Thus in $G_\Gamma$ we cannot have any two pieces with distance 5. \end{example}
+Thus in $R_\Gamma$ we cannot have any two pieces with distance 5. \end{example}

-\begin{lemma} Given an $(\L,\R)$-labelled simplicial complex $\Gamma$ with no isolated vertices, the $\Gamma$-game $G_\Gamma$ is an iSP-game. \end{lemma} \begin{proof} If $\Gamma$ is empty, then $G_\Gamma$ has no illegal positions, thus is trivially invariant.
+\begin{lemma} Given an $(\L,\R)$-labelled simplicial complex $\Gamma$ with no isolated vertices, the $\Gamma$-ruleset $R_\Gamma$ is invariant. \end{lemma} \begin{proof} If $\Gamma$ is empty, then $R_\Gamma$ played on any board has no illegal positions, thus is trivially invariant.

 If $\Gamma$ is non-empty, then since $\Gamma$ has no isolated vertices, all facets have at least one edge and therefore all id-sets are non-empty.
-In particular, this means that every illegal position of $G_\Gamma$ has at least two pieces, so there are no illegal basic positions.
+In particular, this means that every illegal position of $R_\Gamma$ played on any board has at least two pieces, so there are no illegal basic positions.

-Now suppose that we are playing $G_\Gamma$ on a board $B$, and let $B_1$ and $B_2$ be isomorphic subgraphs of $B$.
-A position $P$ is legal on $B_1$ if and only if there is no id-set which is contained in the set of distances between pieces of $P$, which holds if and only if $P$ is legal on $B_2$.
+Now suppose that we are playing $R_\Gamma$ on isomorphic boards $B_1$ and $B_2$.
+Making a move to a position $P$ is legal on $B_1$ if and only if there is no id-set which is contained in the set of distances between pieces of $P$, which holds if and only if $P$ is legal on $B_2$.

-Thus $G_\Gamma$ is invariant. \end{proof}
+Thus $R_\Gamma$ is invariant. \end{proof}

 The following statement will prove that every simplicial complex without isolated vertices can appear as the illegal complex of (many!) iSP-games.